retroFlecters/retroflect-client-web/README.md

 The `package.json` contains a list of up-to-date scripts.

 ```
-yarn install # after each pull of the project to ensure latest dependencies are installed
 yarn dev # start dev server on port 3000
 yarn lint # lint and auto-format files, please run before each commit.
 ```